ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

   In the successful access token response, the "rs_cnf" and "rs_cnf2" parameters MUST NOT be included.

-If the AS is not able to comply in the first two cases above, then the AS MUST reject the request and reply with an error response.
+If the AS is not able to comply in the first two cases above, then the AS MUST reject the request and MUST reply with an error response.
 The error response MUST have a response code equivalent to the CoAP code 5.00 (Internal Server Error).

-Irrespective of what "rs_cnf" specifies in the access token request, C MUST rely on the authentication credential(s) specified by the parameter "rs_cnf" or "rs_cnf2" in the access token response, as those use by the RS(s) to authenticate.
+Irrespective of what "rs_cnf" specifies in the access token request, C MUST rely on the authentication credential(s) specified by the parameter "rs_cnf" or "rs_cnf2" in the access token response, as those that are used by the RS(s) to authenticate.

 If C does not currently store the authentication credential(s) of the RS(s), then C MUST NOT include the "rs_cnf" parameter specifying the CBOR simple value `null` (0xf6) in an access token request.

-# Updated Requirements on Profiles # {#sec-updated-requirements}
+# Updated Requirements on Profiles of ACE # {#sec-updated-requirements}

 {{Section C of RFC9200}} compiles a list of requirements on the profiles of ACE.
 This document amends two of those requirements as follows.